 A National Pride: Alberta’s Gift to the Nation

-On Tuesday, September 27th, Heritage Park Historical Village, with the Province of Alberta, City of Calgary and Bank of Montreal announced their 2017 project in conjunction with Canada’s 150th anniversary year.
+On September 27th, 2016, Heritage Park Historical Village, with the Province of Alberta, City of Calgary and Bank of Montreal announced its 2017 project in conjunction with Canada’s 150th anniversary year.

 A National Pride: Alberta’s Gift to the Nation involves the complete restoration of one of Canada’s national treasures: a 1905 wooden Colonist Rail Car, one of only two left in the country, and a cross-Canada tour of a separate exhibit and performance about the Colonist Car.